In-Person & Virtual Therapy

 Therapy sessions are $200 per session.

 Therapy is often covered by insurance, though coverage varies by plan.
+We are currently in network with Aetna & BCBS.
 Some clients have out-of-network benefits, meaning insurance may reimburse part of the cost.
 You can contact your insurance provider to ask about out-of-network coverage for individual psychotherapy.

 What kinds of problems can therapy address?